lanl-aea/waves/docs/tutorial_00_scons.rst

 sharing environments`_ feature.
 The first simulation configuration will be added to the ``eabm_simulation_directories`` list in :ref:`tutorialgeometrywaves`.

-12. Add an empty default target and a list of default targets to the project help message with the code-snippet below.
+12. Add the content below to the ``SConstruct`` file to add an empty default target list and to list the default targets in the project help message.

 .. admonition:: waves-eabm-tutorial/SConstruct